huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### `commit` context manager

-The `commit` context manager is a simple utility that handles four of the most common Git commands: pull, add, commit, and push.
-Any files that are larger than 10MB are automatically tracked with `git-lfs`.
+The `commit` context manager is a simple utility that handles four of the most common Git commands: pull, add, commit, and push. `git-lfs` automatically tracks any file larger than 10MB.
 In the following example, the `commit` context manager:

 1. Pulls from the `text-files` repository.
 2. Adds a change made to `file.txt`.